Sonia-96/MyStudyNotes/Java&Web/Web.md

 ### Ping

-`ping` command relies on the Internet Control Message Protocol (ICMP).
-Its basic use is to confirm the connectivity between two hosts.
+`ping`: send ICMP ECHO_REQUEST packets to network hosts. `ping`'s' basic use is to confirm the connectivity between two hosts.

 ```bash
 ping 10.17.165.139 # send requests to this IP address